christytan/OCI-GoldenGate/ConfigureDevClient.md

 <br>
 <br>

-### **STEP 2: Download the secure connection wallet for your autonomous database**
+### STEP 2: Download and transfer DB wallet to client machine

-- Click on Menu and select Autonomous Transaction Processing
+Let's first download the DB wallet to your local machine (laptop) and then scp / sftp it to the developer client machine.

+ **Note: You may skip the download and secure copy steps below and download the wallet directly into your developer client machine once you connect to it via VNC**

+- From your local browser, navigate to OCI console

 - On the ATP console, select the dedicated ATP instance provisioned in <a href="./LabGuide400ProvisiondatabaseonyourdedicatedAutonomousInfrastructure.md" target="_blank">Lab 4</a>.